-Award funds of $150,000 for two years ($75,000 per year) are made to the affiliated institution in four payments, the second of which is dependent on IRB approval if not required for the first portion of the funding period.
+Details: Award funds of $75,000 for one year are made to the affiliated institution in two payments, the second of which is dependent on IRB approval if not required for the first portion of the funding period.
 Awards are to be used to support a minimum physician effort (salary and benefits) of 25%; funds may also be used to support a clinical trial specialist’s efforts or similar.
 Up to $1000 may be set aside to present findings at a national meeting.
 No indirect costs are permitted.
 Submission of scientific and financial reports are due no later than 30 days after completion of the project.

-Eligibility: Successful applicants hold an MD or DO degree, have a valid US medical license (though US citizenship is not required), work full-time at a US academic institution that grants doctoral degrees, and are guaranteed a minimum of 75% research time at their institution, though not all of that effort is expected on this project.
+Eligibility: Successful applicants hold an MD or DO degree, have a valid US medical license (though US citizenship is not required), work full-time at a US academic or research institution.
+Clinical residents, fellows, and faculty are eligible.
+Applicants for this grant award are not required to have expertise in clinical research, but rather must identify a primary mentor with experience in the proposed research area.
+Residents and fellows are additionally required to submit a letter of support from their program director.
 With the exception of career development and training awards, Principal Investigators on NIH grants exceeding $225,000 and recipients of other fellowships are not eligible.